Artificial intelligence content detection

-Artificial intelligence detection software aims to determine whether some content (text, image, video or audio) was generated using artificial intelligence (AI).
-However, this software is often unreliable.
+Artificial intelligence detection software aims to determine whether some content (text, image, video, or audio) was generated using artificial intelligence (AI).
+This software is often unreliable.

 Accuracy issues

 Many AI detection tools have been shown to be unreliable in detecting AI-generated text.
 In a 2023 study conducted by Weber-Wulff et al., researchers evaluated 14 detection tools including Turnitin and GPTZero and found that "all scored below 80% of accuracy and only 5 over 70%."
 They also found that these tools tend to have a bias for classifying texts more as human than as AI, and that accuracy of these tools worsens upon paraphrasing.

 False positives

 In AI content detection, a false positive is when human-written work is incorrectly flagged as AI-written.
 Many AI detection platforms claim to have a minimal level of false positives, with Turnitin claiming a less than 1% false positive rate.
 However, later research by The Washington Post produced much higher rates of 50%, though they used a smaller sample size.
 False positives in an academic setting frequently lead to accusations of academic misconduct, which can have serious consequences for a student's academic record.
-Additionally, studies have shown evidence that many AI detection models are prone to give false positives to work written by people whose first language is not English and people with neurodivergence.
+Additionally, studies have shown evidence that many AI detection models are prone to give false positives to work written by people whose first language is not English, and also to neurodivergent people.

 In June 2023, Janelle Shane wrote that portions of her book You Look Like a Thing and I Love You were flagged as AI-generated.